The Case of Aleister Stratton by K.G.V. Barnwell

 Aleister believes he has killed his mother and his sister, he confides his dreadful crime to a professor of English Literature, turning the poor man's life upside down.
 It is compelling reading.
 Are we voyeurs of a horrific crime, or are we just seeing into someone's vivid imagination?
 This drifting between Aleister's conscious and unconscious mind makes intriguing and compulsive reading.
 This is no ordinary crime novel.
 It mixes the Kafkaesque disturbed mind with the eloquent language of Edgar Allen Poe.
 It looks at the darker side of life, the bleakness of human nature, questioning why we do the things we do, whilst interweaving the beauty and complexities of the English language.

-This is a book which warrants the readers attention, so curl up in your favourite chair and be transported to a bygone age.
+This is a novella which warrants the readers attention, so curl up in your favourite chair and be transported to a bygone age.
 Once you have picked the book up, you won't be able to put it back down.